Hieromon/AutoConnect/mkdocs/advancedusage.md

 }
 ```

+You can also assign no password to SoftAP launched as a captive portal.
+Assigning a null string as `String("")` to [AutoConnectConfig::psk](apiconfig.md#psk) does not require a password when connecting to SoftAP.
+But this method is not recommended.
+The broadcast radio of SSID emitted from SoftAP will leak and reach several tens of meters.

 ### <i class="fa fa-caret-right"></i> Relocate the AutoConnect home path

 A home path of AutoConnect is **/\_ac** by default.
 You can access from the browser with http://IPADDRESS/\_ac.
 You can change the home path by revising [**AUTOCONNECT_URI**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L62) macro in the include header file as [AutoConnectDef.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDef.h).